 Actual books are preferable, as the internet is not always readily available, and electronic information is not always the handiest form from which to extract help.
 However, links to specific sites or accounts may be helpful, as may app suggestions on time management/tasks, health, or business practices.

-Apply the same principals to music and movies.
-Maybe there was a beloved movie you never took time to watch with your daughter.
+Apply the same principles to music and movies.
+Maybe there was a beloved movie you never took the time to watch with your daughter.
 Maybe you want your children to know more about Grandpa’s time in the military.
 Add to the treasure chest whatever is most appropriate, with notes of explanation as needed.

 Queen in Her Kitchen